 The Certificate requires the completion of an independent project such as an internship, thesis, Division III project, course project, independent study or other activity.
 You work with your campus CHS advisor to develop a project that satisfies both the Certificate requirements and your own interests.
 Not sure if you have an independent project that qualifies?
 Meet with your CHS Campus Advisor to find out.

-If you have any questions about the requirements or if you would like to pursue the certificate, make sure to meet with your CHS Campus Advisor.
+If you have any questions about the requirements or if you would like to pursue the certificate, contact your CHS Campus Advisor.

 Download the CHS Certificate Checklist to help you and your advisor keep track of what courses you need and what requirements you have fulfilled.
 When you complete the requirements for the CHS Certificate, return the completed Certificate Checklist to your CHS campus advisor along with a copy of your transcript.

 Above image: Fritz Kahn, "Das Leben des Menschen (The Life of Man)," Vol 5.
 Stuttgart, 1931; National Library of Medicine.